External Privacy Statement

 Secure-24 Privacy Statement

 Protecting privacy is important to Secure-24.
-Secure-24 its affiliated United States subsidiaries and its wholly owned India subsidiary, (hereinafter collectively referred to as the “Secure-24,” “we,” “us” or “our”) comply with various laws/regulations regarding the protections financial, Personal Information (PI), Personally Identifiable Information (PII) and Protected Health Information (PHI) data.
+Secure-24 and its United States affiliate Symmetry Corporation, Secure-24’s U.S. subsidiaries and its wholly owned India subsidiary, (hereinafter collectively referred to as the “Secure-24,” “we,” “us” or “our”) comply with various laws/regulations regarding the protection of financial, Personal Information (PI), Personally Identifiable Information (PII) and Protected Health Information (PHI) data.

-Secure-24, LLC acts in compliance with Federal and applicable state privacy laws, as well as HIPAA, HITECH, Omnibus rule to Protect the Privacy of Personal Health Information (PHI), and the recognized European Union (“EU”)-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework, as set forth by the U.S. Department of Commerce, regarding the collection, use, and retention of personal information transferred from the European Union and Switzerland to the United States, respectively.
-Secure-24, LLC is the sole covered entity for the EU-US Privacy Shield Framework and Swiss-US Privacy Shield Framework.
+Secure-24 maintains a privacy program in compliance with the ISO 27018 standard (Protection of PII in public clouds for PII processors) and acts in compliance with International and GDPR, Federal and applicable state privacy laws, as well as HIPAA, HITECH, Omnibus rule to safeguard the privacy of Protected Health Information (PHI).
+Onward transfers of customer data containing EU Personal Information relies on Standard Contractual Clauses (SCCs, aka Model Clauses).
+We are also self-certified with the European Union (“EU”)-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework, as set forth by the U.S. Department of Commerce, regarding the collection, use, and retention of personal information transferred from the European Union, the United Kingdom, and Switzerland to the United States.
+Secure-24, LLC and Symmetry Corporation are the covered entities for the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework.

 Data collected by Secure-24:

-Secure-24, LLC as a corporate entity handles, stores, protects personnel and human resources data for the purposes of administering and carrying out the employment or personnel relationship for Secure-24 employees and contractors.
-Human Resources / Personnel Data, may include Personal Identifiable Information (PII), and/or Protected Health Information (PHI), as well as Personal Data / Personal Information (PI).
+As a corporate entity we handle, store, and protect personnel and human resources data for the purposes of administering and carrying out the employment or personnel relationship for Secure-24 employees and contractors.
+Human Resources/Personnel Data may include Personal Data/Personal Information (PI), Personal Identifiable Information (PII), and/or Protected Health Information (PHI).

-Secure-24, LLC as a service provider handles, stores, and protects client data, which varies according to the purposes of the business services provided to potential and current clients but often include; marketing and sales client contact data to improve services and / or maintain marketing / client relationship as well as other pertinent business contact data.
+We handle, store, and protect customer data, which varies according to the purposes of the business services provided to potential and current customers in support of marketing and sales activities for improving services and/or maintaining marketing/customer relationships as well as other pertinent business contact data.